Ekhidnis/OpenGL-Renderer-CS50x-Final-Project/README.md.txt

 Rendering pipeline
 Shaders
 Standard chrono library
+GLSL scripting
+VAO VBO
+Shader program

 ## What issues I faced and how did I overcome them
 I could not render a color - Once I learned how does an OpenGL buffer works, I knew I had to set my GLFW context in order to let it render anything at all.
 I could not pass std:string to fprintf function - I switched to <iostream> library and use std::cout now I had errors when tried to do premade structs in my Errors namespace - I made all premade structs static, so they're only created once
+Couldn't initialize GLEW - had to turn on glewExperimental mode so I can use modern OpenGL, had to set GLFW context before I initialize GLEW, had to check if glewInit() is equal to GLEW_OK instead of true
+Couldn't compile shaders - Had an error in glGetShaderiv which was returning shader parameter as false (GL_COMPILE_STATUS) instead of true